james-swedeen/advanced_path_planning/README.md

 ### radar_detection
 This package provides the implementation of heuristics for the probability of detection by signal pulse radar station.
-It is used by the path planners when avoiding detection is mission critical.
+It is used by path planners when avoiding detection is mission critical.

 ### uav_interfaces
 This package defines a few ROS 2 message and service types.